la2050/archive/_projects/2015/providing-minority-students-opportunities-in-science-technology-engineering-and-mathematics.md

   general budget.
 However, we will have collaborate with the school board and the City of Inglewood to ensure success of our project through a community effort.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Great Minds STEM Society believe the estimated cost of leasing the property along with technological equipment will be approximately $60,000.
-Our organization will use an additional $20,000 to cover financial obligations to STEM professionals, guest speakers, and administrative cost.
-Great Minds STEM Society have constructed a budget that will not exceed the total cost of the grant during the first year.
-Our goal is to stay within budget and additional cost, if any, will be raised through fund raisers, private donors, and additional grants such as local and federal government funding.
-In addition we are working diligently to perform partnerships with BioRad, Northrop Grumman, Raytheon, and aerospace.
-These companies have community programs that can potentially sponsor any additional needs and cost.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Property Lease-$25,000 for 1 year
-   Tax ID and additional fees- $1200

-   (10) Computers
-    5-Apple Desktops-$1300
-    5-HP Desktops-$1100

-   (1) HP Printer-$500
-   (5)Computer Desk-$400
-   (12)Computer Chairs-$60
-   (5)Celestron Biology Microscopes-$500
-   (1)Projector-$700
-   (1)Projector Screen-$300
-   (10) Molecular Model Sets-$70
-   This total comes out to about $45,620 with taxes and potential price increases an additional 25% of the total cost was added which came out to be $11,405 and a new grand total of $57,025.

-   $20,000 will cover financial obligations for contract hires and administrative fees.

-   The additional $20,000 will be saved for any unforeseen fees and/or financial obligations.
 How do you plan to scale the success of your proposal?: >- Our plan to scale the success is simple.
 We would like to obtain enough money through grants and other avenues to build our own facility that can hold an